mmkal/expect-type/README.md

 The `This expression is not callable` part isn't all that helpful - the meaningful error is the next line, `Type 'ExpectString<number> has no call signatures`.
 This essentially means you passed a number but asserted it should be a string.

-If TypeScript added support for ["throw" types](https://github.com/microsoft/TypeScript/pull/40468) these error messagess could be improved.
+If TypeScript added support for ["throw" types](https://github.com/microsoft/TypeScript/pull/40468) these error messages could be improved.
 Until then they will take a certain amount of squinting.

-#### Concrete "expected" objects vs typeargs
+#### Concrete "expected" objects vs type arguments

 Error messages for an assertion like this: